Previous Page

 • Any information that DFPS collects, including information stored electronically.

-• The tools to access and use that information.
+• The tools used to access or manage that information.
 These tools include computer programs and applications, databases, computer systems, and networks.

 DFPS Resources

-DFPS resources include the following items that belong to DFPS or are in the care of DFPS:
+DFPS resources include any items owned by DFPS or in the care of DFPS, such as:

 • Property.